-The bill, HB 467, focuses on the regulation of raw milk sales and introduces several key provisions to enhance safety and oversight.
-It authorizes the commission to adopt labeling requirements consistent with those set by the Association of American Feed Control Officials.
-Additionally, it mandates monthly salmonella testing of raw milk at accredited laboratories and requires producers to provide test results to the commission or customers upon request, retaining these results for at least two years.
-The bill also empowers the commissioner of agriculture and forestry to temporarily suspend the sale or distribution of raw milk if it is linked to an outbreak of a contagious disease, with oversight from legislative committees.
+The bill, HB 467, focuses on the regulation of raw milk sales and introduces several key provisions aimed at ensuring safety and compliance in the industry.
+It authorizes the commission to adopt labeling requirements consistent with those set by the Association of American Feed Control Officials and mandates monthly salmonella testing of raw milk at accredited laboratories.
+Producers are required to provide test results to the commission or customers upon request and must retain these results for at least two years.
+Additionally, the commissioner of agriculture and forestry is granted the authority to temporarily suspend the sale or distribution of raw milk from any producer linked to an outbreak of a contagious disease, with oversight from legislative committees.

 Statutes affected: